Propiska in the Soviet Union: Sanitary norm

 Spouses could always provide one another a permanent propiska, but explicit consent was required for this.
-Children were granted a permanent propiska at one of the parents' permanent propiska locations, and this could not be terminated during the lifetime of the child even as an adult (with the exception of a second criminal sentence), unless the grown-up child voluntarily relocated to another place (and was granted a permanent propiska there).
+Children were granted a permanent propiska at one of the parents' permanent propiska locations, and this could not be terminated during the lifetime of the child even as an adult, with the exception of a second criminal sentence, unless the grown-up child voluntarily relocated to another place, and was granted a permanent propiska there.

 It was not this easy for any other relatives.
 For such cases, as also for any unrelated people, the so-called "sanitary norm" was used: a propiska would not be issued if it would cause the apartment area to fall below 12 m2 per person.
-Also, the number of rooms in the apartment was important: two persons of different gender, one or both being 9 years or older, were forbidden to share a single room.
-If the new "propiska" of the new dweller violated this rule, the propiska would not be granted (spouses being an exception).
+The number of rooms in the apartment was important: two persons of different gender, one or both being 9 years or older, were forbidden to share a single room.

+If the new "propiska" of the new dweller violated this rule, the propiska would not be granted, with spouses being an exception.
 This was officially meant to prevent unhealthy overcrowding of apartments and sexual abuse, but since most Soviet people had only a little over 9 m2 per person, it was also an effective method of migration control.

-These norms were very similar to getting onto the governmental (not dependent on particular employer) "housing list", which was yet another Soviet form of mortgage (again with real money replaced by years of working at one's workplace—the queue was free in terms of money).
-The main difference was that to gain admission to the housing list the space had to fall below the required 9 m2 per person in an existing apartment (and, due to the dwelling-area rule already mentioned, children of different gender also raised the chances of getting to the queue).
-This housing list was very slow (much slower than employers' list), and sometimes it took a person's whole life to get an apartment.
+These norms were very similar to getting onto the governmental (not dependent on particular employer) "housing list", which was yet another Soviet form of mortgage, again with real money replaced by years of working at one's workplace—the queue was free in terms of money.
+The main difference was that to gain admission to the housing list, the space had to fall below the required 9 m2 per person in an existing apartment.
+Due to the dwelling-area rule already mentioned, children of different gender also raised the chances of getting to the queue.
+This housing list was very slow, much slower than employers' list, and sometimes it took a person's whole life to get an apartment.

 As a result, practically the only way for a person legally to improve their living conditions was marriage or childbirth.
 This was also a serious driving force in migration of young people to "monocities", the new cities built from scratch, often in Siberia or the Arctic, some around a single facility (factory, oil region, or the like).